kushal433/Transliterating-Gloves/README.md

 made by keeping the thumb straight while bending all fingers, so the code is 01111.
 To differentiate between similar gestures, the glove is also equipped with a gyroscope sensor.
 The various steps involved in the design and making of the project are as below:
-• Develop a sensing network that incorporates and differentiates the different types of hand movement based on flexion, contact, rotation, and lastly translation.
+1• Develop a sensing network that incorporates and differentiates the different types of hand movement based on flexion, contact, rotation, and lastly translation.
-• Interface the sensor network with a microcontroller, Arduino Nano.
+2• Interface the sensor network with a microcontroller, Arduino Nano.
-• Design a Printed Circuit Board (PCB) that serves as the bridge between our hardware and software components, thereby allowing hand movements and sensor signals to be input to and processed by the microcontroller and the software code.
+3• Design a Printed Circuit Board (PCB) that serves as the bridge between our hardware and software components, thereby allowing hand movements and sensor signals to be input to and processed by the microcontroller and the software code.
-• Develop a program that recognizes sensor signals and stores those that correspond to a designated sign into a code library.
+4• Develop a program that recognizes sensor signals and stores those that correspond to a designated sign into a code library.
-It should be noted that the objectives can be categorized into two main categories, hardware and software.
-Objective 1 is hardware objective, as it relates to the physical, tangible parts of the glove, while Objective 4 is a software objective and is instead focused on the glove’s code development and signal processing.
-Objectives 2 and 3, as they relate to both the hardware andsoftware components, can be considered embedded systems objectives.

 ![](proj2.PNG)